 In our school and cluster we have access to a wide range of services including:

-- School Health including the school nurse, the asthma nurse and the epilepsy nurse
+· School Health including the school nurse, the asthma nurse and the diabetes nurse

 · Vision or hearing impaired services

 · Behaviour support